ttecles/aidl-lyrics-recognition/README.md

  Few research is done so far for music lyrics recognition in general and mostly spectrograms in combination with CNNs are used.
 In the context of this project we explore the possibility of a highly performing alternative by combining two strong models: the Demucs model for the source separation task in combination with a Wav2Vec model for the transcription task.
 Demucs is currently the best performing model for source separation based on waveform and so far the only waveform-based model which can compete with more commonly used spectrogram-based models.
 Wav2Vec is considered the current state-of-the-art model for automatic speech recognition.

 ![image](https://drive.google.com/uc?export=view&id=1LGxdJUxxW76P5Kx58ALWSDbY23WUntNJ)

 <p align="right"><a href="https://drive.google.com/uc?export=view&id=1fkhAahhfkPNFG-J4BxjxOLnXTDodUv8r"><img src="https://drive.google.com/uc?export=view&id=1fkhAahhfkPNFG-J4BxjxOLnXTDodUv8r" style="width: auto; max-width: 100%; height: 250px" title="Demucs" /> <a href="https://drive.google.com/uc?export=view&id=1HvDAh3QXVgdHqbUupv_Du3V5raWcZ2dK"><img src="https://drive.google.com/uc?export=view&id=1HvDAh3QXVgdHqbUupv_Du3V5raWcZ2dK" style="width: auto; max-width: 100%; height: 250px" title="wav2vec" /><p >

 ![image](https://drive.google.com/uc?export=view&id=1GRGI8rrg4noZMoFKxSjcshsHOj1jD_3z)
+_Figure 4: Overall model architecture with detailed insides in Demucs and Wav2Vec architecture_
  <p align="right"><a href="#toc">To top</a></p>

 ### 4.1 Main Hyperparameters <a name="main_hyperparameters"></a>